Kapil Hari Paranjape

 Kapil Hari Paranjape is an Indian mathematician specializing in algebraic geometry.
 He is a Professor of Mathematics at the Indian Institute of Science Education and Research, Mohali.

 Biography

 He was born in Mumbai, Maharashtra near the Kabootar Khana in Dadar but grew up in New Delhi.
-He completed his schooling from Sardar Patel Vidyalaya in 1977.
-He then joined Indian Institute of Technology Kanpur where he pursued a five-years integrated Master’s programme in Mathematics and graduated in 1982.
-He was awarded the General Proficiency Prize for Mathematics from IIT Kanpur (1982).
+He completed his schooling from the Sardar Patel Vidyalaya in 1977.
+He then joined the Indian Institute of Technology Kanpur where he pursued a five-years integrated Master’s programme in Mathematics and graduated in 1982.
+He was awarded the General Proficiency Prize for Mathematics from IIT Kanpur in 1982.

-He joined School of Mathematics, Tata Institute of Fundamental Research as was awarded his PhD in Mathematics in 1992.
+He joined the School of Mathematics, Tata Institute of Fundamental Research and was awarded his PhD in Mathematics in 1992.

-Paranjape is also involved in the promotion of Linux and GNU and writes a blog Mast Kalandar.
+Paranjape is also involved in the promotion of Linux and GNU and writes a blog titled Mast Kalandar.